MikeHopley/ftl-ships-strategy/index.md

 Have the pilot Mantis move to the teleporter during the FTL jump, and start the other Mantis in sensors.
 This delays boarding by under 2 seconds, and in some trickier situations sensor information can stop you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 1 hull).

-Your defences are strong, but not quite as strong as they appear.
 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).
 You only have one spare system slot, so get cloaking or hacking.
 Probably hacking, which allows you to kill the Flagship crew easily.

 Mantis Pheromones is nice to have while you’re still boarding with two crew, but when you fill up the teleporter it becomes less relevant.
 Fine to keep or sell.

 Sector 1 distress beacons are worth visiting.
+Even without blue options, distress beacons can give crew, and are safer on average.
+The Boarding Drone also has a low-scrap blue option.

-You have good blue options from the teleporter and Defence Drone, but they apply to the same event.
-The drone is typically better, but the teleporter gives a 50% chance of crew; therefore choose teleporter unless you already got some non-Mantis crew.
-The Boarding Drone also has one low-scrap blue option.
-Even without blue options, distress beacons can give crew and do not risk any (rare) spiral-of-doom ship fights.
+You also have good blue options from the teleporter and Defence Drone, but they apply to [the same event](https://ftl.fandom.com/wiki/Small_Asteroid_Belt_Distress_Beacon).
+The drone is typically better, but risks system damage with a fire; and the teleporter gives a 50% chance of crew.
+Therefore choose teleporter unless you already got some non-Mantis crew.

 ### Balance Mod

-Piloting-2 is 25 scrap instead of 20, so I’d probably take engines-3 first.
+Piloting-2 is 25 scrap instead of 20, so I may take engines-3 first.

 Auto-assaults no longer appear in sector 1, so the boarding drone can kill 95% of automated ships there.